hashicorp/nomad/terraform/gcp/README.md

 Before moving onto the next steps, ensure the following environment variables are set:

 * `GOOGLE_PROJECT` with your selected GCP project name.
-* `GOOGLE_APPLICATION_CREDENTIALS` with the *full path* to the Terraform Service Account `account.json` credentials file created with the last step.
+* `GOOGLE_APPLICATION_CREDENTIALS` with the *full path* to the Terraform Service Account `account.json` credentials file created in the last step.

 ## Build HashiStack Golden Image with Packer

 [Packer](https://www.packer.io/intro/index.html) is HashiCorp's open source tool for creating identical machine images for multiple platforms from a single source configuration.
 The machine image created here can be customized through modifications to the [build configuration file](packer.json) and the [shell script](../shared/scripts/setup.sh).

 Use the following command to build the machine image: